 Management succession planning is an ongoing activity.
 The succession plans, including emergency plans, for each of the executive officer positions are reviewed by the HRCC each year and the conclusions are reported to the Board.
 These plans include the CEO's recommendation of short- and long-term successors for the CEO and each of the Corporation's senior executive officers.
 The HRCC also conducts an overall review of senior talent in the organization.
-Due to its importance to the longterm health and success of the Corporation, the results of the review are shared with the full Board.
-Neither the Board nor the HRCC has established a specific target for the number of women in executive officer positions in the Corporation as they believe first and foremost the Corporation should seek to recruit those individuals who are most qualified for the particular position, regardless of personal characteristics.
+Due to its importance to the long-term health and success of the Corporation, the results of the review are shared with the full Board.
+Neither the Board nor the HRCC has established a specific target for the number of women in executive officer positions in the Corporation, as they believe first and foremost the Corporation should seek to recruit those individuals who are most qualified for the particular position, regardless of personal characteristics.
 The Board and the CGC, however, do monitor the number of women in executive officer positions and do consider gender diversity in making executive officer appointments to ensure a level of diversity in the organization.
-As of December 31, 2016, there were two executive officers of the Corporation who were women, representing 13% of the total number of executive officers (15) as of such date.
+As of December 31, 2017, there were two executive officers of the Corporation who were women, representing 13% of the total number of executive officers (15) as of such date.
+In 2017, the Corporation set a goal of having women represent 50% of its workforce at the manager level and above by 2022.